Learn / Guides / Feedback guide

 With user feedback, you can.

 User feedback removes the guesswork from analyzing visitor behavior on your site and reduces the communication barrier between you and your customers.
-By giving users the opportunity to share their thoughts, you find out exactly what they loved (or hated) about their experience on your site—no interpretation necessary.
+By allowing users to share their thoughts, you discover exactly what they loved (or hated) about their experience on your site—no interpretation necessary.

 What is user feedback?